openwms/org.openwms.core.auth.keycloak/README.md

 }
 ```

-If the username/password combination is correct, the server responds with `200-OK` and an emtpy response body.
+If the username/password combination is correct, the server responds with `200-OK` and an empty response body.
 If the combination is invalid
-and doesn't match the server must respond with a http status code `400-BAD_REQUEST`.
+and doesn't match, the server must respond with a http status code `400-BAD_REQUEST`.

+*Note* Take into account, that the raw password is sent between Keycloak and the external service.
+So at least a http over TLS must be used
+between both parties.

 [1]: src/site/resources/images/add-providers.png
 [2]: src/site/resources/images/provider-details.png